Skeleton shapes are made with balls of modelling clay and straws.

 Why do this problem?

-helps children begin to understand the various properties of common geometric solid shapes, concentrating on edges and vertices.
+This problem helps children begin to become familiar with the various properties of common geometric solid shapes, concentrating on edges and vertices.
 It also helps in promoting discussion and experimentation.
-Naming the shapes should be a help during discussion and description of what has been done, rather than being an
+Naming the shapes should be a help during discussion and description of what has been done, rather

-Before doing this problem children should have had plenty of free play, building with sets of solid shapes so that they begin to get a feel for their properties.
-They should also have chance to experiment with building skeleton shapes either with a kit such as "Constructo Straws" or with drinking straws and modelling clay (such as plasticine).
+Before doing this problem children should have had plenty of free play building with sets of solid shapes so that they begin to get a feel for their properties.
+They should also have chance to experiment with building skeleton shapes either with a specific kit or with drinking straws and modelling clay/plasticine.

 You could start on the problem by asking the group to tell you what they know about cubes.
 Using a large cube, ask them to count the faces, the edges and the vertices (corners).
 (Avoid the word "side" which can be confusing when discussing 3D shapes and use instead "face" and "edge".)